Review Acquisition Guide For Law Firms

 How to increase your ratings

-Quantity — you need to increase the number of 4 and 5 star reviews to significantly increase your star ratings.
+Enhance Quantity — you need to increase the number of 4 and 5 star reviews to significantly increase your star ratings.
 Especially if you’re just starting to take reviews seriously, you will need to focus on getting as many quality reviews as possible.
 This is why a strategy for getting reviews is crucial.

-Incorporate review solicitation into your case wrap up procedures.
+Incorporate review solicitation into your case wrap-up procedures.
 We’re really trying to drive this point home: review acquisition has to be part of your regular routine and process.
 The best way to solicit new reviews (and vet them at the same time) is to make the request process part of your case-client closeout.
 When your office is finalizing the files for a client’s case, make sure the correspondence includes a request or follow-up asking them to leave a review of your practice.
 You can create a page on your site or a simple postcard that directs them to places to leave a review.
 Take note: you cannot solicit reviews for Yelp.

 An interesting review request strategy we’ve heard of working very well is when a client reaches a settlement.
 When possible, their lawyer should hand deliver the payment to the client and at the same time ask them to review the practice.

-Have great client service.
+Provide great client service.
 As with any service-based business, great service often leads to great reviews.
 You know you cannot control case outcomes but you certainly control how your clients are treated through every step of their legal process.
 Exceptional client care will prevent the majority of negative complaints.

 Online reviews are here to stay and they’re a factor in whether you get new leads and clients.
-So the quicker your law firm implements a review acquisition strategy, the better you’ll be able to differentiate your law firm from the competition and turn online reviews into one of your biggest assets.
+So the quicker your law firm implements a review acquisition strategy, the better you’ll be able to differentiate your law firm from the competition and turn online reviews into one of your practice’s biggest assets.